itom-project/plugins/AndorSDK3/docs/AndorSDK3.rst

 * itom setup 4.0.0: This plugin has been compiled using the Andor SDK 3.08.30007.0
 * itom setup 4.1.0: This plugin has been compiled using the Andor SDK 3.08.30007.0
 * itom setup 4.3.0: This plugin has been compiled using the Andor SDK 3.15.30092.0
+* itom setup 5.0.0: This plugin has been compiled using the Andor SDK 3.15.30092.0